CloudWizard’s Security & Access Architecture

 By Published On: February 18, 2026Categories: AWS Security

-CloudWizard provides structured visibility into AWS security and compliance posture using AWS-native cross-account access controls.
+CloudWizard provides structured visibility into your AWS security and compliance posture using AWS‑native cross‑account access controls.

 No agents are deployed.
 No infrastructure is modified.
 No long‑lived credentials are required.